cyz14/Colorization/README.md

 Scipy will fail when sparse matrix is too large on windows.
 Other platforms still need tests.

-2. Stroke should not have anti-alising
+2. Stroke should not have anti-aliasing

 When you use Photoshop or any other image editors to add scribbles, use solid stroke without anti-alising effect, or color will not expand around.